Fundamental stellar parameters of benchmark stars from CHARA interferometry -- III. Giant and subgiant stars: Observations

 The third set of targets from our sample are seven giant and subgiant stars HD\,121370 ($\eta$\,Boo), HD\,161797 ($\mu\,$Her), HD\,175955, HD\,182736, HD\,185351, HD\,188512 ($\beta$\,Aql), HD\,189349.
 These stars were selected as possible candidates for benchmark stars that will be used for testing stellar models and validating large stellar surveys.

 All stars were selected with collaboration with spectroscopy teams of large stellar surveys.
-The stars have sizes and brightness that allow us to reliably measure their angular diameters using the chosen interferometer, and thereby derive reliable $T_\mathrm{eff}$.
-These giant and subgiant stars will be added to the first set of metal-poor stars and second set of dwarf stars from this program by \citet{karovicova20} and Karovicova et al. (2021, accepted in A\&A), respectively.
+The stars have sizes and grades of brightness that allow us to reliably measure their angular diameters using the chosen interferometer and, thereby, to derive reliable values for $T_\mathrm{eff}$.
+These giant and subgiant stars will be added to the first set of metal-poor stars and second set of dwarf stars from this programme by \citet{karovicova20} and \citet{karovicova21}, respectively.
 The metallicities of our stars range between $-0.6$ and $+0.3$\,dex.
-The stellar parameters of the seven giant and subgiant stars are listed in the Table~\ref{tab:parameters} and shown in Fig~\ref{fig:HRdiag}.
+The stellar parameters of the seven giant and subgiant stars are listed in Table~\ref{tab:parameters} and shown in Fig~\ref{fig:HRdiag}.

-All stars in our giant and subgiant sample have previous interferometric observations.
+All the stars in our giant and subgiant sample have previous interferometric observations.
 We discuss these previous measurements and compare them with our new measurements in Sect.~\ref{comparison}.
-One of the stars HD\,121370 ($\eta$\,Boo) is a current Gaia-ESO benchmark star.
+One of the stars, namely, HD\,121370 ($\eta$\,Boo), is a current Gaia-ESO benchmark star.
 The star was interferometrically observed by \citet{nordgren01}, \citet{mozurkewich03}, \citet{thevenin05}, \citet{vanBelle07}, and \citet{baines14}.
 The Gaia-ESO benchmark sample adopted the angular diameter measured by \citet{vanBelle07}.
 We are revising the measurement of this Gaia-ESO benchmark in this study.
-We also present measurements of five stars that have been proposed as future benchmarks in \citet{heiter15}.
+We also present the measurements for five stars that have been proposed as future benchmarks in \citet{heiter15}.